 He also wrote "I'm So Tired" — though that was about more than laziness and his despair.

 British Brevity: Averted, with around 200 commercially-released songs in an initial run of eight years.

 Broken Record: "Wild Honey Pie" ("HONEY PIE!
 HONEY PIE!") and "Why Don't We Do It In The Road?", widely considered to be WhiteAlbum Filler, although John once said the latter was the best thing Paul ever wrote.

 Sgt.
 Pepper's Lonely Hearts Club Band contained a few seconds of audio in the usually-empty runout groove of the record.
-On players that didn't have automatic pickup arm return (fairly common for cheaper players in the 1960s), this would loop forever, or until you got sick of it and turned it off.
+On players that didn't have automatic pickup arm return (fairly common for cheaper players in the 1960s), this would loop until you got sick of it and turned it off.